dmuth/splunk-yelp-reviews/README.md

 ## Troubleshooting

 - Q: Dashboards show ` Search is waiting for input...`
 - A: You need to select a venue in the dropdown!
 If no items are in the dropdown, that means no data was ingested.
-Did you run `./bin/download-reviews.sh`?
+Did you run the command to download some Yelp reviews?

+## Development

+Mostly for my benefit, these are the scripts that I use to make my life easier:

+- `./bin/build.sh` - Build the Python Docker container
+- `./bin/push.sh` - Upload the Docker container to Docker Hub
+- `./bin/devel.sh` - Build and run the Docker container with an interactive shell

 ## Credits